 Colour Limitations: These have limited colour options compared to synthetic fibres and other natural fibres that can be easily dyed.

-To maximize the positive environmental impact of banana fibre, a multifaceted approach is necessary.
+To ensure sustainable products are made that maximize the positive environmental impact of banana fibre, a multifaceted approach is necessary.

 This can be done by promoting sustainable cultivation practices, supporting fair trade and ethical sourcing, and choosing brands that prioritize fair labour practices and ethical sourcing can make a significant difference.